On Channel Reciprocity in Reconfigurable Intelligent Surface Assisted Wireless Network: Breaking Channel Reciprocity

 \section{Breaking Channel Reciprocity}

-Although channel reciprocity has been often relied upon to design efficient wireless communication protocols, there are some special scenarios where channel reciprocity is not desired, which is facilitated by breaking the tensor identity in (\ref{s2}).
-In this section, we will introduce some approaches to breaking channel reciprocity in RIS-assisted wireless communication systems, including using active nonreciprocal circuits, performing time-varying controls, and employing nonlinearities and structural asymmetries\cite{Microwave}.
+Although channel reciprocity has been often relied upon to design efficient wireless communication protocols, {\blc there are some potential scenarios where channel reciprocity is not desired, such as wireless power transfer and secure wireless communication, which can be facilitated by breaking the tensor identity in (\ref{s2}).} In this section, we will introduce some approaches to breaking channel reciprocity in RIS-assisted wireless communication systems, including using active nonreciprocal circuits, performing time-varying controls, and employing nonlinearities and structural asymmetries\cite{Microwave}.